freenas/freenas-docs/userguide/sharing.rst

 Example Configuration
 ~~~~~~~~~~~~~~~~~~~~~

-By default the "Mapall" options show as *N/A*.
-This means that when a
+By default, the :guilabel:`Mapall` options show as *N/A*.
+This means
-user connects to the NFS share, they connect with the permissions
+that when a user connects to the NFS share, they connect with the
-associated with their user account.
-This is a security risk if a user
+permissions associated with their user account.
+This is a security
-is able to connect as *root* as they will have complete access to the
+risk if a user is able to connect as *root* as they will have complete
-share.
+access to the share.

 A better scenario is to do the following:

 #.
 Specify the built-in *nobody* account to be used for NFS access.

 #.
-In the "Change Permissions" screen of the volume/dataset that is
+In the :guilabel:`Change Permissions` screen of the volume/dataset
-    being shared, change the owner and group to *nobody* and set the
+    that is being shared, change the owner and group to *nobody* and
-    permissions according to your specifications.
+    set the permissions according to your requirements.

 #.
-Select *nobody* in the "Mapall User" and "Mapall Group" drop-down
+Select *nobody* in the :guilabel:`Mapall User` and
-    menus for the share in
+    :guilabel:`Mapall Group` drop-down menus for the share in
     :menuselection:`Sharing --> Unix (NFS) Shares`.

 With this configuration, it does not matter which user account
 connects to the NFS share, as it will be mapped to the *nobody* user
-account and will only have the permissions that you specified on the
+account and will only have the permissions that were specified on the
 volume/dataset.
 For example, even if the *root* user is able to
 connect, it will not gain *root* access to the share.